Adrenals & Energy

 "The unfortunate consequence of all this fatigue-induced irritability can often be negatively felt in our relationships with those closest to us...
 Many women have missed out on important milestones in their loved ones’ lives due to debilitating fatigue that has left them unable to participate in even the most basic daily tasks...We feel too tired to keep up with the demands of life, so we feel overwhelmed.
 Feelings of overwhelm often result in losing sight of the bigger picture and difficulty seeing workable solutions to the problem at hand.
 Overwhelm spirals into feelings of guilt, frustration, disappointment, and, eventually, anger, resentment, and depression." ~ Michelle L. Brown, CTNC

 The lack of energy resulting from adrenal exhaustion / burnout can have a profound effect on relationships as well.
-When exhaustion, depression, and anxiety take over, it's impossible to be the spouse you want to be for your partner, and shame and doubts creep in.
+When exhaustion, depression, and anxiety take over, it's impossible to be the spouse one wants to be for their partner.
 Often, the patient is not even aware of what their feelings really are.
 The lack of energy reduces awareness to the true extent of the problem.
-In fact, at this stage many of the symptoms associated with copper toxicity are the same as those common with adrenal burnout, and the issue is just as much about the burnout as it is with the copper.
-If copper toxicity is accompanied by adrenal exhaustion/ burnout, the previously mentioned symptoms can be further amplified.
-It is highly improbable for a person who has experienced adrenal burnout, especially when copper toxicity is also at play, for emotional thinking to be rational in the period following burnout.
+Even libido drops since burnout mandates that the individual focuses more on survival rather than procreation.
+At this stage, many of the symptoms associated with copper toxicity are the same as those common with adrenal burnout, and the issue is just as much about the burnout as it is with the copper.
 The following conversation is taken from an interview with biochemist, HTMA and Nutritional Balancing pioneer and world's foremost expert on trace mineral relationships, the late Dr. Paul Eck, as can be found in the 1985 book 'Energy: How it Affects Your Emotions, Your Level of Achievement, and Your Entire Well-Being' by Chatsworth & Eck:

 THE STORIES HERE FURTHER EXEMPLIFY COPPER'S DRAINING EFFECT ON THE ADRENALS & EMOTIONS...